mrlnc/LTE-ciphercheck/README.md

 This tool quickly tests LTE networks for their cipher support.
 It's for use by telecom operators only.
+It was presented at WiSec 2019 ([Paper](./img/wisec19-final123.pdf), [Talk](./imgWiSec19-LTE_Security_Disabled.pdf)):

+> Merlin Chlosta, David Rupprecht, Thorsten Holz, and Christina Pöpper.
+2019.
+LTE Security Disabled—Misconfiguration in Commercial Networks.
+In 12th ACM Conference on Security and Privacy in Wireless and Mobile Networks (WiSec ’19), May 15–17, 2019, Miami, FL, USA.
+ACM, New York, NY, USA, 6 pages. https://doi.org/10.1145/3317549.3324927

+This branch is a work in progress (rebasing on more recent srsLTE release).

 # Encryption in LTE Networks